 DON’T THEY HAVE PRECIOUS METALS IN THEIR CIRCUIT BOARDS AND INTERNAL WIRING?
 YES, BUT…

 But what really sends recycling the products into the net-negative is the cost associated with recycling their components responsibly.
-“Those old CRTs have lead in them,” says McCarthy.
-“It’s a hazardous material that needs to be handled properly, or else we end up with contaminants in the air and in the water.”
+Old CRTs have lead-based glass in them.
+Lead is a hazardous material that needs to be handled properly and safely, by experts.
 These contaminants pose not just a threat to the environment, but to the community living in that environment – and risks to the workers who must handle them.

 THE FIRST STEP IN RECYCLING — TAKING THE DEVICE APART — MUST BE DONE BY HAND.